What is blister packaging & where is it used?

 Thermal Transfer Overprinting (TTO) - V-Series

 When using the Domino V-Series TTO for coding blister packaging, manufacturers can take advantage of real-time, variable data and graphics to ensure their packaging not only stands out, but also inform consumers in their respective industries.
 Domino's high-end V320i printer model can accommodate the longest ribbon rolls in the industry.
 This results in a lower number of ribbon exchanges and a much higher production line throughput.
-The i-Tech ribbon drive ensures clear, crisp coding by maintaining ribbon tension, optimising your production speed and virtually eliminating downtime.
+The i-Tech ribbon drive ensures clear, crisp coding by maintaining ribbon tension, optimizing your production speed and virtually eliminating downtime.

 Our TTO's keep the total cost of ownership low, fitting into almost all existing thermal transfer brackets, therefore keeping installation costs to a minimum.
-The weight of the V-Series has been reduced by 40%, which also minimises environmental impact and carbon footprint of your production line.
+The weight of the V-Series has been reduced by 40%, which also minimizes environmental impact and carbon footprint of your production line.

 The K600G - Domino’s digital printing solution for blister packaging

-The Domino K600G range is our digital blister foil & web coding solution for product-level serialisation in pharmaceutical applications.
+The Domino K600G range is our digital blister foil & web coding solution for product-level serialization in pharmaceutical applications.
 By working in collaboration with Gallarus, a pharmaceutical industry innovator, and SeaVision, the Life Science industry experts, we produced this ground-breaking, high-resolution solution to meet the needs of pharmaceutical manufacturers, according to the standards of Pharma 4.0 and Digital Transformation.

-With customisable product packaging, the K600G offers manufacturers the agility of reacting to legislative changes or variations in product labelling, without having to rely on external packaging providers.
+With customizable product packaging, the K600G offers manufacturers the agility of reacting to legislative changes or variations in product labelling, without having to rely on external packaging providers.
 In terms of printing performance, manufacturers can expect high-quality, reliable printing with a module resolution of 600dpi and excellent greyscale capabilities.
 The K600G also prints seamlessly across the entire web-width at speeds of 60m/min.

-Since serialisation at pack level has become a global requirement in the pharmaceutical industry, we can expect that serialisation of single blisters, or even of individual pockets of a blister pack, may also become a standard in the future to enhance patient safety and reduce errors.
+Since serialization at pack level has become a global requirement in the pharmaceutical industry, we can expect that serialization of single blisters, or even of individual pockets of a blister pack, may also become a standard in the future to enhance patient safety and reduce errors.
 With this in mind, the K600G provides an on-site solution for variable data printing, including coding at item level, and allowing for greater traceability throughout the logistics supply chain.